llambiel/letsecureme/post.md

 Note that as we said in the beginning the setup script will install all the required dependencies automatically.
 Although convenient, this implies that you loose some control of what is installed on your machine.

-We can now request a certificate for our domain.
+We can now request a certificate for your domain.
 You'll get prompted to provide your email address for the expiring notifications and accept the Terms:

     export DOMAINS="yourdomain.here,www.yourdomain.here"
     export DIR=/var/www/demo